better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 Creating a project is as easy as initializing a repository in Git.
 In the Upstream client, you can create a project from scratch or from an existing repository.
-Creating a project on Radicle will publish it to the network, making it available to any of your connected peers.
+Creating a project on Upstream will publish it to the Radicle network, making it available to any of your connected peers.

 ## Starting a new project